legends2k/blog/content/note/git_concepts.md

 # Checkout vs Reset

+Before getting into the details, here’s [the gist][checkout-vs-reset]

+> `checkout` mostly operates on the working tree, while `reset` operates on index.

 To understand both commands, you first need to understand `HEAD`[^1].
 Most people know about the working tree and stating area but not `HEAD`.

 [`HEAD`][HEAD definition SO] references the currently checked out commit; your working tree will mostly be from this snapshot -- the commit pointed to by `HEAD`.
 [Pro Git][Reset Demystified] summarizes this nicely